Delonix regia

 Delonix regia is a species of flowering plant in the bean family Fabaceae, subfamily Caesalpinioideae native to Madagascar.
 It is noted for its fern-like leaves and flamboyant display of orange-red flowers over summer.
 In many tropical parts of the world it is grown as an ornamental tree.
 It is a non-nodulating legume.

 Although its country of origin was unknown, it had been in widespread cultivation for centuries.
 Finally, in 1932, a natural colony was discovered on the west coast of Madagascar by J. Leandri.

 Common names

-Its common names include "flame tree" (one of several species given this name), peacock flower, royal poinciana, flamboyant, phoenix flower, flame of the forest.
+Its common names include "flame tree" (one of several species given this name), peacock flower, royal poinciana, flamboyant, phoenix tree, flame of the forest.
 The name poinciana comes from a genus it was once placed in named Poinciana after Phillippe de Longvilliers de Poincy, a French noble who once governed the Caribbean island of Saint Kitts.